-Despite these limitations, our results indicate that a very large share of the public hold views about the application of distributive justice in healthcare that depart from the principles that are normally used.
+Despite these limitations, our results indicate that a very large share of the public hold views about the application of distributive justice in health care that depart from the principles that are normally used.
 This invites further empirical investigation of the prevalence and stability of these views, and of people's reasons for holding them.
-We have outlined several suggestions for further research, which would address some of the limitations of our study and enhance our understanding of people's considered judgements and preferences for the allocation of healthcare resources.
-This includes providing more space for deliberation and discussion, using multiple scenarios, and a study design that would distinguish between those who use an absolute threshold from those who make the permissibility of aggregation depend on the relative strength of competing claims.
-This more advanced empirical research should, we propose, go hand in hand with greater philosophical scrutiny of the merits and demerits of views of distributive justice that deny an obligation to help the more severely burdened (when numbers are equal) and that limit the extent to which premature death can be outweighed by lesser burdens.
+We have outlined several suggestions for further research, including providing more space for deliberation and discussion, using multiple scenarios, and a study design that would distinguish between those who use an absolute threshold from those who make the permissibility of aggregation depends on the relative strength of competing claims.
+This research should go hand in hand with greater philosophical scrutiny of the merits and demerits of views of distributive justice that deny an obligation to help the more severely burdened (when numbers are equal) and that limit the extent to which premature death can be outweighed by lesser burdens.